-Think about how you behave once you have reached the 4th or 5th date with the person that you matched with on the dating site.
+Think about how you behave once you have reached the 4th or 5th date with a person that you matched with on a dating site.

 Compare how you behave at this juncture with how you were behaving between the 1st and 3rd date.

 There could be a difference in how you are now behaving that is leading to an inability for you to get past the 4th or 5th date.

 Do you find yourself becoming a lot more emotionally attached to your match by the 4th date?

 You don’t even notice that you become this way.

 It is just something that comes to you naturally.

 Once you have reached the 4th or 5th date with someone, you become so incredibly relaxed with the person that you start becoming a bit too overeager to show affection or receive affection.